-The ATEP requires the completion of a minimum of 89 hours of courses in the athletic training major.
 The course work involves a six-semester sequence beginning with the fall semester of admission into the program.
 This sequence is developed as a progression designed to incorporate all domains and objectives outlined in the competencies in athletic training education, culminating in AT 4402, which is taken the sixth semester of program enrollment.